intelie/gitbook-drilling/collector/remote-control/apis/getfromstore.md

 ### Status message
 - [X] 200: OK
 ### Body message
+Returns a JSON object containing one of the following:
+- `failure` field with associated error message (as string)
+- `cancel` or `interrupt` field in case the operation was cancelled, typically during a liverig termination
-Returns a Json object with an `result` short attribute (being 1 a success and 0 for a failure) and a `xml` string attribute with the query results.
+- `success` field and its value represents the effective response from WITSML third-party server wrapped as another JSON object: an `result` short attribute (being 1 a success and 0 for a failure) and a `xml` string attribute with the query results.

+In case of `success` the payload will be as follows:
 ```json
 {
     "success": {